timetag/timetag.github.io/docs/installation.rst

     - numba
     - astunparse (only works in Python <3.7.0)

-* Install ETA backend
+* Install ETA Backend

-    ETA backend can be installed from git repository or your package manager.
+    ETA Backend can be installed from git repository or your package manager.

     (TODO: pip install)